GitHubBlog

 }

-This is the per-template counterpart to the user-level default workspace credential.
-When both exist, the template's agentCredentials wins for that agent.
+This is the per-template counterpart to the user-level default Workspace credential.
+When both exist, the template's agentCredentials wins for that Agent.
+Creation converts compatible declarations into secret-free fixed preferences for both .alice/settings.json modes before the initial Workspace commit; the API key remains in Alice's vault.
 Built-in templates normally rely on the user's defaults instead.

 Next Steps